ALANVF/Red.js/README.md

 Red.evalCode(fizzbuzz);
 ```

+# Running

+## Locally
+In order to run this locally, you'll need Node 12.13.1 or higher installed (I haven't tested it with any older versions yet).

+## In a browser
+I have yet to actually test Red.js in a browser, but it should be fine as long as you aren't using IE or Firefox.

 # Current limitations

 - Because I didn't want to try recreating Red/System just yet, TypeScript is being used for development instead.
 - Things that interact with the OS don't exist because web browsers don't do that.
 - I have yet to benchmark anything, but there's a good chance that this is probably many times slower than the default implementation of Red.
-- I'm currently only 1 person, so progress is gonna be kinda slow while it's just me.
+- I'm currently only 1 person, so progress is gonna be kind of slow as long as it's just me.

 # Notes